YetiForceCompany/YetiForceDoc/docs/1-introduction/3-installation-manual.md

 preview: install-1.png
 ---

-In this article, you will find everything you need to know about installing YetiForce CRM - the necessary information, step-by-step installation instructions, as well as the most common errors and problems. **Read all of the following information before proceeding with the installation process.**
+In this article, you will find everything you need to know about installing YetiForce - the necessary information, step-by-step installation instructions, as well as the most common errors and problems. **Read all of the following information before proceeding with the installation process.**

 ## How to install YetiForce?